On the resolution of the sensitivity conjecture: Hao's result

 Also as we saw earlier, we would ideally want $A_N$ to be the adjacency matrix of the $n$-cube but that doesn't work: that's because each $(i, j)$ entry of the square of the unmodified induced adjacency matrix of $Q_n$ counts all paths of length $2$ from node $i$ to node $j$ and that number is nonzero.

-This is where the utility of the $-1$ on edges shines forth.
+This is where the introduction of $-1$ on edges comes in handy.
 We arrange that every $4$-cycle of the $n$-cube has exactly one edge with $-1$.
 Then, the pairs of paths from one corner to the opposite corner will always cancel, leaving $A_{i,j}^2 = 0$ whenever $i \neq j$.
 And, $A_{i, i}^2 = n$ because there are $n$ ways to go out and come back along the same edge, always contributing $1\cdot 1$ or $(-1) \cdot (-1)$ either way.

 Subsequently, Hao defines the needed labelling exactly by the recursion:

 We can easily verify that $A_N^2 = nI$ by induction.
 A nice exposition of the physical interpretation of this pseudo-adjacency matrix using physics concepts such as the Jordan-Wigner transformation and Majorana fermions is given in \cite{Yixi}.